Types of Financial Aid Available

 Contact the WIA representative or the local Department of Labor Offices for eligibility.

-- Region I—Northwest Georgia Regional Commission RDC, 770.824.5246 — includes the following counties: Bartow, Catoosa, Chattooga, Dade, Fannin, Floyd, Gilmer, Gordon, Haralson, Murray, Paulding, Pickens, Polk, Walker, and Whitfield.
+- Region I—Northwest Georgia Regional Commission, 770.824.5246 — includes the following counties: Bartow, Catoosa, Chattooga, Dade, Fannin, Floyd, Gilmer, Gordon, Haralson, Murray, Paulding, Pickens, Polk, Walker, and Whitfield.

 - Region III—Atlanta Regional Council, 404.463.3327 — includes the following counties: Cherokee, Clayton, Douglas, Fayette, Gwinnett, Henry, and Rockdale.
 Douglas County residents may call for an appointment to meet with someone in Douglasville at 770.806.2020

 Local scholarships are available each semester for students at West Georgia Tech.
-Applications for West Georgia Technical College local scholarships are now available online.
+Applications for West Georgia Technical College local scholarships are now available in the Student Affairs Office and on the scholarship bulletin boards located at each campus.
 Scholarships and the award amounts vary from semester to semester.
 If a student is awarded a scholarship and does not enroll during the semester the scholarship is granted, the scholarship will be forfeited.